-From here, this information spreads onto the usual social network suspects like Reddit, Twitter, YouTube, Medium, Steemit, 4chan’s /biz/ board etc. Chat applications like Discord or Telegram are popular places to discuss the mentioned information and digest it further.
-It is also worth mentioning news aggregators like CoinFYI, CryptoPanic or Feedspot or the tool which marks important upcoming cryptocurrency dates called Coinmarketcal.
-Not every piece if information you find on these websites should be considered reliable.
-Still, after a while it becomes relatively easy to distinguish quality content from the bad one.
+From here, this information spreads onto the usual social network suspects like Reddit, Twitter, YouTube, Medium, Steemit, 4chan’s /biz/ board, etc. Chat applications like Discord or Telegram are popular places to discuss the mentioned information and digest it further.
+It is also worth mentioning news aggregators like CoinFYI, CryptoPanic, or Feedspot, or the tool that marks important upcoming cryptocurrency dates called Coinmarketcal.
+Not every piece of the information you find on these websites should be considered reliable.
+Still, after a while, it becomes relatively easy to distinguish quality content from bad one.

 TradingView is a platform dedicated to providing cryptocurrency traders with a place to upload their technical analysis/commentary.
 It offers an advanced UI with an impressive array of charting tools that anyone can use to share their trading ideas.
 Beginner investors like to use the platform to publish their ideas and receive criticism/advice from their peers.
 They also visit the platform to learn, looking at work done by their seniors and learning from what they see.